A Cut Above With Claus Staalner

 Claus Staalner

 Claus Staalner, who’s been involved with the wood products industry since 1981, is president of American Wood Technology, an SFPA associate member focused on wood treatment processes and innovation for dimensional lumber, industrial timbers, commercial products such as railroad ties, utility poles, and thermal modification.
-Formed in 2010 after the downturn in 2006-08, AWT is associated with International Wood Moldrup Technology (IWT – Moldrup), among the largest suppliers of wood treating equipment.

 You mentioned you’re really getting into the Southern Pine industry.
 Why is that?
 What is it about Southern Pine that attracts you?

 A lot of things have changed in the Southern Yellow Pine business.
 We have seen heavy consolidations with the larger groups that have been purchasing smaller sawmills.
-However, there’s still a lot of smaller family-owned sawmills, and as the supply chain has become difficult and the market has been good, there’s an interesting dynamic, especially post-pandemic.
+However, there are still a lot of smaller family-owned sawmills, and as the supply chain has become difficult and the market has been good, there’s an interesting dynamic, especially post-pandemic.

-We deal with a lot of small- to medium-sized companies that really want to get control over their supply chain.
+We deal with a lot of small- to medium-sized companies that want to get control over their supply chain.
 They are installing treating plants, which was traditionally done by treating companies and large organizations pre-pandemic.
-But today, that whole business is shifting to small- and medium-sized sawmills where we put in a complete treating plant so they can treat their own lumber and go to market.
+But today, that whole business is shifting to small- and medium-sized sawmills where we put in a complete treating plant so they can treat their lumber and go to market.

-I have been positively surprised by the consolidation, which actually has opened up possibilities and investments outside the big companies.
+I have been positively surprised by the consolidation, which has opened up possibilities and investments outside the big companies.

-I don’t want to say mom and pop – that has a negative connotation to it – but when we look at the foundation of the Southern Pine business, it’s the second-, third-, and fourth-generation businesses we all should be incredible proud of.
+I don’t want to say mom and pop – that has a negative connotation to it – but when we look at the foundation of the Southern Pine business, it’s the second-, third-, and fourth-generation businesses we all should be incredibly proud of.
 It’s very nice as a supplier to be involved in those businesses because you walk into a company and you get involved in this family feeling.

 We have a huge need for housing, and not McMansions necessarily, but housing for the common folks.
 All of those houses need to buy 2x4s and decking.
 We are building houses, we will continue to build houses, and perhaps interest rates will come down so people actually can afford the houses, but overall, the prospect for our industry looks very good.